Decoding cell signaling via optimal transport and information theory: Results

+The corresponding INF and GMF are then evaluated using Eqs.~(\ref{eqm6})~and~(\ref{eqm8}) at this optimized operating point.
+We note that Eq.~(\ref{eqm4}) applies to both the set of motifs $\{\text{SC, C1-FFL, I1-FFL}\}$ and $\{\text{PFL, DNFL, NFL}\}$, where $\theta_Z$ dependence is absent for the former set (see Fig.~\ref{f3}a).

-\textbf{Fidelity trade-offs due to differential binding affinities.} Using Eq.~(\ref{eq4}), we compute the optimal input noise $\eta_X^{2*}$ for each motif in Figs.~\ref{f2}a-f across different combinations of BAPs and different values of $\lambda$.
-The corresponding output noise $\eta_Z^2$ and input-output covariance $\zeta_{XZ}$ follow from Eqs.~(\ref{eq3a})–(\ref{eq3b}), which determine MI and the 2-WD via Eqs.~(\ref{eq6})~and~(\ref{eq8}).
-In these calculations, we fix the mean copy numbers of $X$, $Y$, and $Z$ to be equal (see \textit{SI text}) to isolate the effect of input variability.
-The resulting trade-offs between informational and geometric fidelity are shown in Fig.~\ref{f4}, with each curve representing a specific binding affinity profile over varying $\lambda$.
+\textbf{Dual-fidelity behavior due to differential binding affinities.} Using Eq.~(\ref{eqm4}), we compute the optimal input noise $\eta_X^{2*}$ for each motif in Figs.~\ref{f2}a-f across different combinations of BAPs and different values of $\lambda$.
+The corresponding optimal output noise $\eta_Z^{2*}$ and input-output covariance $\zeta_{XZ}^*$ follow from Eqs.~(\ref{eqm3a})–(\ref{eqm3b}), which determine MI and the 2-WD via Eqs.~(\ref{eqm6})~and~(\ref{eqm8}).
+In these calculations, we fix the mean copy numbers of $X$, $Y$, and $Z$ to be equal (see \textit{Supplementary Sec.~S3}) to isolate the effect of copy-number variability.
+The resulting interplay between INF and GMF is shown in Fig.~\ref{f4}, with each curve representing a specific binding affinity profile over varying $\lambda$.

 We now analyze the effect of binding affinity at $\lambda = 0.1$ across all motifs.
-Each motif exhibits a distinct hierarchy as BAPs vary.
-In SC, weak binding of $X$ ($\theta_X > 1$) increases informational fidelity but decreases geometric fidelity, while strong binding ($\theta_X < 1$) produces the opposite (Fig.~\ref{f4}a).
-Weak binding leaves $Y$’s promoter largely unoccupied, so small fluctuations in $X$ strongly modulate occupancy and output.
-This amplifies the absolute value of the input–output covariance ($|\zeta_{XZ}|$), boosting informational fidelity, but also inflates output noise ($\eta_Z^2$), reducing geometric fidelity (as is directly evident from Eqs.~(\ref{eq6})~and~(\ref{eq8})).
-Strong binding saturates the promoter, damping $Z$ variability and improving geometric fidelity, but lowering $|\zeta_{XZ}|$ and informational fidelity.
-C1-FFL shows a similar trend with different magnitudes, reflecting its coherent topology where both arms activate $Z$ \cite{Mangan2003, Alon2006} (Fig.~\ref{f4}b).
+In SC, weak binding of $X$ ($\theta_X > 1$) increases INF but decreases GMF, while strong binding ($\theta_X < 1$) produces the opposite trend (Fig.~\ref{f4}a).
+Weak binding increases sensitivity to fluctuations, raising input-output covariance ($|\zeta_{XZ}|$) and INF, but also increases output noise and lowers GMF (as is directly evident from Eqs.~(\ref{eqm6})~and~(\ref{eqm8})).
+Strong binding saturates the promoter, damping output variability and improving GMF at the cost of INF.
+C1-FFL shows a similar trend, although with different magnitudes due to its coherent two-arm activation of $Z$ \cite{Mangan2003, Alon2006} (Fig.~\ref{f4}b).